-The Nuts an f this Guide
+THE NUTS A OF THIS GUIDE

-REIGHT TRANSPORT?
+WHAT IS F REIGHT TRANSPORT?

 1.1 Freight Transport Scramble

 1.2 Freight Transport Human Connection

 HOW DOES FREIGHT TRANSPORT AFFECT US?

 2.1 Freight Transport Human Bingo

 2.2 How Freight Transport Affects Us

 2.3 Putting Our Stories on the Map

-WHY ARE T RUCKS AND TRAINS IN MY NEIGHBORHOOD?
+WHY ARE 7 TRUCKS AND TRAINS IN MY NEIGHBORHOOD?
+46

 3.1 Land Use Bingo

 3.2 Port-side Stories

 3.3 Back to the Future

-WHO ARE 1 THE DECISION-MAKERS?
-53
+WHO ARE THE DECISION-MAKERS?

 4.1 Freight Transport Acronym Soup

 4.2 The Movers

 4.3 The Shakers

 4.4 Local Decision-Makers

 4.5 Making the Connections

 WHAT SOL UTIONS CAN WORK FOR OUR COMMUNITY?

 5.1 Getting to the Root of the Problem

 5.2 Identifying Solutions

 5.3 Recipes for Success

-HOW CAN WE GET DECISION-MAKERS TO SUPPORT OUR DECISIONS?
-88
+WE GET DECISION-MAKERS TO SUPPORT OUR DECISIONS?
+85

 6.1 Building Local Success into Regional Power

 6.2 Community Strategies Role Play

-6.3 Collaboration Role Play
+6.3 6.4 Collaboration Role Play

-6.4 Advocating for our Solutions
+6.5 Advocating for our Solutions Taking Action for our Solutions

-6.5 Taking Action for our Solutions
+ENDAS